Dissociation and Propagation for Approximate Lifted Inference with Standard Relational Database Management Systems: Dissociations and minimal query plans

 In summary, our approach allows to rank answers to both safe and unsafe queries in polynomial time in the size of the database, and is conservative w.r.t.\ the ranking according to exact probabilistic inference for both safe queries and for data-safe queries~\cite{JhaOS2010:EDBT}.
-The latter follows easily from the point that if a query over a particular database instance allows one single safe plan, then this plan must be among the minimal plans in the partial dissociation order.
+The latter follows easily from the point that if a query over a particular database allows one single safe plan, then this plan must be among the minimal plans in the partial dissociation order.

-\section{Optimizations with Schema Knowledge}
+\section{Optimizations with schema knowledge}

-In this section, we show how to leverage schema knowledge to simplify and reduce the number of minimal query plans.
-We consider \emph{deterministic relations} (i.e.\ relations with all tuple having probabilities of $1$), and \emph{functional dependencies} (e.g., keys).
-We will use the following running example throughout this and the next section:
+In this section, we show how \emph{deterministic relations} (i.e.\ all tuples in a relation have probability $1$), and \emph{functional dependencies} (e.g., keys) can reduce the number of plans needed to calculate the propagation score.